elcicd/el-CICD-docs/README.md

   Explains the basic concepts, design, and architecture behind el-CICD.
 Also lists supporting, 3rd party projects incorporated into el-CICD.

 * [**Operating Manual**](operating-manual.md)
-  For cluster and CICD server administrators.
+  For cluster and CICD server administrators explaining el-CICD DevOps.
 How to bootstrap, maintain, and manage el-CICD.

 * [**Developer Guide**](developer-quide.md)
   Everything a developer needs to know to integrate their Projects into el-CICD for fully automated SDLC support and deployment from commiting to their Development Branch to creating a Release Candidate for promotion to Prod.